Modular binary octahedral symmetry for flavor structure of Standard Model: Some results of VVMFs

 The MLDE of Eq.~\eqref{eq:MLDE} satisfied by 1-d VVMFs can be solved by an even power of the eta function.
 Consequently, all the one-dimensional VVMFs of minimal weight $k_0$ can be expressed as the following eta products

 where $p=0,1,\dots,11$ denotes the twelve 1-d irreps of $\mathrm{SL}(2,\mathbb{Z})$, and the minimal weight $k_0=p=\frac{6}{i\pi}\log\rho_{\mathbf{1}_{p}}(T)$.

 The MLDE of Eq.~\eqref{eq:MLDE} satisfied by 2-d or 3-d VVMFs can be always transformed into the generalized hypergeometric equation.
-Thus, all the two-dimensional or three-dimensional VVMFs of minimal weight $k_0$ can be expressed as the generalized hypergeometric series:
+Thus, all the 2-d or 3-d VVMFs of minimal weight $k_0$ can be expressed as the generalized hypergeometric series:

 where the component is~\footnote{It is important to note that in order to align with the corresponding modular transformation matrix $\rho(S)$, each component here needs to be accompanied by an appropriate constant factor.}